algernon-A/PlopTheGrowables/README.md

 ### Disable level changes for individual buildings
 This mod adds a 'lock building level' toggle to the building info panel for growable buildings.
 Select this toggle to keep that building at the same level.

-Note that builing level-up progress within the current level will still show on the building's level up progress panel, but it will never reach the level required to upgrade to the next level.
+Note that building level-up progress within the current level will still show on the building's level up progress panel, but it will never reach the level required to upgrade to the next level.

 ### Lock building levels when plopped (optional)
 Automatically applies level locking to any growable building that is manually placed (plopped) while this setting is active.
 This includes placement via Find It, Line Tool, or the dev mode prefab menu.